ULHPC/tutorials/scheduling/advanced/README.md

     - `alias si='srun -p interactive --qos qos-interactive-001 --pty bash -i'`
     - `alias six='srun -p interactive --qos qos-interactive --x11 --pty bash -i'`
 * Users that are part of groups with access to dedicated QOS should use their specific QOS when launching jobs below (e.g. `qos-interactive-001`)
+* For the HPC Schools we generally create node reservations named as `hpcschool`
+    - see information about the reservation with `sinfo -T` and `scontrol show res`
+    - generally the reservation is made in the _batch_ partition, thus to the (srun/sbatch) commands below that ask you to run in the _batch_ partition you can prepend `--reservation=hpcschool` to use it

 ### Partition (queue) and node status